Typical

 Last week is also when I agreed to check into joining the local Y. I looked at the Y's website and it all looked better than I expected.
 I'd done what I said I'd do just by visiting the website.
 But I knew the person I made the agreement with would then ask me what day I was going to visit in person.
 She’s not about baby steps.
 She’d probably also ask me what time on that day I planned to visit.
 I hate being pinned down like that.
 Better to just go ahead and do it before I talk to her again.

 The Y was huge, and the tour took close to an hour.
-Fortunately the library was only 10 minutes away from it.
+Fortunately, the library was only 10 minutes away from it.
 On the way there I realized the car wash was directly on the route.
 Was it critical to do that first?
 No, but there was pollen all over my car and it would only take a few minutes to drive through.
-Usually when I think something won't take long I'm kidding myself.
+Usually, when I think something won't take long, I'm kidding myself.
 But today I actually was quicker than usual, and was on my way within about 15 minutes.

 Ha.
 Nope.

-Earlier, I worried I wouldn’t be able to resist wasting time on design and techy things if I started an actual blog.
-But that didn’t happen on micro.blog.
+When I first thought about getting back to writing, I worried I wouldn’t be able to resist getting diverted by design and techy things if I started an actual blog.
+That didn’t happen on micro.blog.
 Hooray.
-Instead, however, I've wasted 3+ hours on technical bullshit trying to get this damn thing set up.
-I'm writing, but I don’t even know if it’s working.
+Instead, however, I wasted 3+ hours on technical bullshit trying to get the damn thing set up with the name I chose.
+I'm writing now, obviously, but I don’t even know if it’s working.
 I could be shouting (writing) into the void.

 So, What Is This?

-If you've arrived at midlife and it's looking like yet another sketchy stop on never-ending tour of nowhere towns, you are in the right place.
-Not here yet, but fear you're on the same route?
-Welcome—you belong here, too.
 What is this place?
 IDK, friend.
-But it's time we hopped on the party bus and GTFO of Struggleville.
-Yeah, I plan to write some about how I got here.
+But what I do know is that it's time we hopped on the party bus and GTFO of Struggleville.
+Yeah, I plan to write some have begun writing about how I got here.
 No, I mostly don't have my crap figured out.
 But I do know that when you have friends along, life feels like the best party (even when we're struggling).

 Anyhow, welcome to my somewhat collected thoughts.
 Thanks for reading, friend.